 The consent holder must undertake annual monitoring of Te Paritaha in accordance with the Tauranga Harbour Marine Monitoring Methodologies Plan dated 27 September 2024, or any subsequent amended plan, for the duration of this consent.

-The consent holder must provide the results of the monitoring to the SPDAG for their review and, if they deem appropriate, inclusion in the Mātauranga Monitoring Plan.
+The consent holder must provide the results of the monitoring to the SPDAG for their review and, if they deem appropriate, inclusion in the Mātauranga Monitoring Plan (condition 15).

-Advice Note: For the avoidance of doubt, the monitoring carried out pursuant to condition 13.1 is of the physical characteristics of the site and is separate to any mātauranga monitoring that may be undertaken in accordance with condition 12 of this consent).
+Advice Note: For the avoidance of doubt, the monitoring carried out pursuant to condition 13.1 is of the physical characteristics of the site and is separate to any mātauranga monitoring that may be undertaken in accordance with condition 15 of this consent).